 Major construction started last year and continues as part of the redevelopment project for this neighborhood park.
 A new playground, designed for children between ages 5-12, has New playgrounds, courts and trails coming this summer! been installed and is now open.
 Other exciting improvements include new basketball and tennis/pickleball courts and new trails, which will be installed early this summer.
 Additional trees and stormwater improvements also will take place during this time.
 City staff will complete site restoration, turf renovation and irrigation repairs, and tree replacements will be planted throughout the summer.
 The park will remain open during this time, but users should be mindful of staff and equipment.

 New Trail Construction/Reconstruction

-Project includes seven small reconstruction segments of trail throughout the city, which are in poor condition and showing signs of severe surface raveling and large sections of trail in need of reconstruction.
+Projects include reconstruction segments of trail throughout the city, which are in poor condition and showing signs of severe surface raveling and large sections of trail in need of reconstruction.

 Tennis court reconstruction will take place as part of the annual Parks Pavement Project.
 This project will include initial borings to verify soils, followed by a totally new surface, new paint, new 10-foot black vinyl fence, additional drainage under the courts, some upgrades to benches and bench pads, including extending bench pad to incorporate job box, some trail repair following construction and drainage installation.
 This work is tentatively expected to wrap up in late October.

 Fairway Meadows Park, 2230 Woodcrest Drive

 Project includes color coating the basketball and tennis courts and basketball net adjusted to new standards.